 Technology has immense potential to enhance orientation, mobility, and independence among individuals with visual impairments.
 Thus, O&M specialists provide instruction on the use of high-tech and low-tech devices, as appropriate for each individual's needs.
-These devices include but are not limited to long canes; adaptive mobility devices; auditory, electronic, and tactile maps; tactile graphics and models; compasses; low vision aids (e.g., monoculars); electronic travel aids; sensory substitution devices; and electronic orientation aids.
+These devices include but are not limited to long canes; adaptive mobility devices; auditory, electronic, and tactile maps; tactile graphics and models; compasses; optical or electronic low vision devices (e.g., monoculars); electronic travel aids; sensory substitution devices; and electronic orientation aids.
 Electronic orientation aids include accessible wayfinding technologies such as standalone GPS devices designed for pedestrians with visual impairments and wayfinding applications for mobile devices.
+Some O&M specialists also provide rehabilitation services to individuals who use other sensory substitution devices or assistive technologies, including those who have electronic retinal prostheses, in interpreting visual environmental information and using this information for travel in conjunction with a long cane or other mobility device.